Colour

 A red tulip means passionate love, and orange means: ‘I missed you.’
 Yellow tulips represent sunshine and fun, whilst purple stands for spirituality and regal dignity.
 White tulips are useful to have on standby as you give these when you have to apologise for something.

-Looking for more floral inspiration?
-Check out this bouquet which leads with white tulips, and give both your mood and your interiors a boost with these power bouquets.
+Looking for more floral inspiration this winter?
+Pick your new favourite seasonal flower from our classic winter blooms and learn how to package your bouquets beautifully with a flower wrap.
 For a daily dose of inspiration, follow us on Pinterest, Instagram and Facebook.